usgs/water-fcpg-tools/documentation/html/_sources/cookbook.rst.txt

 	- Parameter grid, a precipitation or air temperature grid is likely easiest, the resolution does not need to match your flow direction grid; however, the extent must be at least that of the flow direction grid.

 To produce more complex FCPGs from categorical data or that cascade from one upstream hydrologic tile to a downstream tile you will need more data:
+   - A categorical parameter grid (e.g. land cover).
 	- The Watershed Boundary Dataset for the area you are working in.
-	- A categorical parameter grid (e.g. land cover).
+This helps the tools locate areas within geospatial tiles that flow out of the tile and into the next downstream tile.

 .. toctree::
    :maxdepth: 2